 The Chronicles of Narnia: Prince Caspian

-Starring: Ben Barnes, Georgie Henley, Skander Keynes, William Mosley, Anna Popplewell, Warwick Davis, Tilda Swinton, Sergio Castellitto, Liam Neeson (voice)
+Starring: Ben Barnes, Georgie Henley, Skander Keynes, William Mosley, Anna Popplewell, Peter Dinklage, Warwick Davis, Tilda Swinton, Sergio Castellitto, Vincent Grass, Pierfrancesco Favino, Damian Alcazar, Liam Neeson (voice), Eddie Izzard (voice)

 Directed by: Andrew Adamson